 Switching themes can be tricky, so it’s important to choose yours carefully from the start.
-If you’re looking for a theme that can set your wholesale site up for success, keeping an eye out for deep WooCommerce integration and advanced customization options is a must.
+If you’re looking for a WordPress wholesale theme that can set your site up for success, keeping an eye out for deep WooCommerce integration and advanced customization options is a must.

 In this post, we reviewed five of our Store Owner Tips group members’ favorite themes: